javakishore-veleti/CreditRiskApp/devops/cicd/jenkins-server/README.md

 You can access this Jenkins Server (after Docker container running) at http://localhost:8080

 > In summary, after following below mentioned steps, you will have a CI/CD pipeline Jenkins project being created automatically.
-This Jenkins project uses this codebase GitHub URL as SCM URL and builds the CI/CD stages for this codebase.
+This automatically created Jenkins project uses this codebase GitHub URL as SCM URL and builds the CI/CD stages for this codebase.

 # Table of contents
 1. [Jenkins Plugins Installation](#jenkins-plugins-installation)